 At several flash points during the postwar period, the stand-off in Berlin threatened to dissolve into a military confrontation.
 The city has provided many symbolic images of this period, such as the Berlin Airlift, the building of the Wall on August 13, 1961, Checkpoint Charlie and the Glienicke Bridge.
 In 1985, this site connecting West Berlin with Potsdam in East German, hosted the largest spy exchange in modern history.
 It demonstrated that despite the absence of military confrontation, the Cold War had not been so “cold” after all.
 To this day, the symbolism of the site site of the former Allied Crossing point through the Wall on Friedrichstrasse, known as Checkpoint Charlie, makes it one of the most popular tourist destinations in all of Germany.

 But by 1972, the Western powers and the Soviet Union had concluded the so-called Quadripartite Agreement on Berlin which regulated both their competition and their cooperation in the divided city.
 Over the years, cooperation evolved into a mutual understanding by the Soviets and the West of the importance of maintaining balance in Berlin.
 As such, the bizarre division of the city became a point of communication between East and West and probably helped avoid broader confrontation.

-John Kornblum served as US Ambassador to Germany from 1997 to 2001.
-Towards the end of the Berlin wall era, he was United States Minister and Deputy Commandant in Berlin, from 1985 to 1987.
+John Kornblum served as U.S. Ambassador to Germany from 1997 to 2001.
+Towards the end of the Berlin Wall era, he was the U.S. Minister and Deputy Commandant in Berlin, from 1985 to 1987.